Sly-Imp/MyDiscordBot/README.md

 Music:

-join --> Joins the vc where user is present. example: `join
+-join --> Joins the vc where user is present. example: `join

 dis --> Leaves the voice channel. example: `dis